St Swithun’s Catholic Primary School

 |Extra lunchtime supervisor / play worker at lunchtime||3,189||Ensure inclusion of vulnerable pupils at lunchtimes|

 The Pupil Premium has been used to support our most vulnerable children across the school by funding staff for a number of programmes; reading intervention, emotional support, social groups, play leader focused on pupils’ emotional needs and further support in the classroom to ensure vulnerable pupils make progress.

 How have we used the Pupil Premium funding?

-The school analysed the progress data of children eligible for funding in July 2017 and identified pupils who were in need of intervention programmes to boost their performance for the academic year 2017-18.
+The school analysed the progress data of children eligible for funding in July 2018 to identify pupils who would benefit from intervention programmes.
 Much of the support is for reading and writing as literacy skills are vital to good progress and outcomes at school.
 Therefore the impact measures analyse progress in reading and writing.
-However, while reading and writing results at the end of KS2 in 2017-18 were above national average, mathematics outcomes were disappointing.
+In 2019, the KS2 test outcomes in reading, writing and mathematics were above the national average.

 We know from a number of sources that a significant number of pupils were experiencing emotional difficulties so the role of the Emotional Literacy Support Assistant has developed and grown through the year as more pupils require her support.
 Some of the funding contributed to her salary.
-In addition, funding was also directed at improving lunchtimes – TA hours were restructured to cover lunchtime, so vulnerable pupils were known and proactively supported.
+In addition, funding was also directed to improving lunchtimes – TA hours were restructured to cover lunchtime, so vulnerable pupils were known and proactively supported.
 A play leader / social skills leader was also appointed.
 The impact of their work has contributed to a number of children making good progress.